dwbrown/Markov/README.md

 spaces, and other ASCII characters are ignored.
-The high bit of each character is used as a tag bit:  all chararacters in the pattern or replacement strings which are preceeded by a backslash "\" match untagged characters (which have the high bit clear) in the working string, and all other characters in the pattern and replacement string match tagged characters (which have the high bit set) in the working string.
+The high bit of each character is used as a tag bit:  all chararacters in the pattern or replacement strings which are preceeded by a backslash "\" match untagged characters in the working string (which have the high bit clear), and all other characters in the pattern and replacement string match tagged characters in the working string (which have the high bit set).

 An end-of-line in the input string is converted to a tagged "~" character, and a tagged "~" character in the final output string is converted back to an end of line.

-PATTERN MATCHING:
+WILDCARDS:

 The following five characters are wildcards: "? . * $ %".
 The "?" and "." wildcards match a single untagged character, and if